Ionic equations

 To balance complex ionic equations; we take into consideration the reaction medium; where the reaction is occurring in an acidic medium or in an alkaline medium, and the half-equation method works best

-1 To balance complex ionic equation occurring in acidic medium: The rules are the same as stated earlier for balancing redox reactions but for some few additions which will be made as we solve some exercises.
+1 To balance complex ionic equation occurring in acidic medium: The rules are the same as stated earlier for balancing redox reactions but for some few additions as shown below

 No comments: